-The direct to garment (DTG) printer is the more sophisticated cousin of your office’s inkjet printer and it pretty much works the same way.
+The direct to garment (DTG) printer is the more sophisticated cousin of your office’s inkjet model and it pretty much works the same way.

 The process is quite self-explanatory, basically, the ink gets injected directly into the material.
-The only difference being that instead of paper a DTG printer works on fabric.
+The only difference being that instead of paper it works on fabric.

 Properties of DTG

 Thanks to being the most modern of all printing techniques, DTG can do things that no other method can.

 Unlike other printing techniques that apply ink or vinyl on top of the material, DTG injects colour pigments into the fibres.
 For this reason, the feel of the final print is very soft to the touch.